1986 Kansas City Chiefs season

 Former linebacker Willie Lanier was enshrined in the Pro Football Hall of Fame on August 2.
 On the field, the pieces started coming together for head coach John Mackovic.
 His offense displayed plenty of scoring punch, while the club's defense and special teams became increasingly effective.
 With the team sitting at 3–3, Bill Kenney replaced Todd Blackledge for the second half of the season in a game against San Diego, guiding the club to a 42–41 victory.
 That win was the first of four consecutive triumphs with Kenney at the helm, the club's longest winning streak since 1980.
 Poised with a 7–3 record after 10 games, three straight losses in November put the Chiefs playoff chances in jeopardy.
 Two December wins gave Kansas City a 9–6 mark, putting the Chiefs on the verge of their first postseason berth in 15 years.

 The defining moment of the season came in the regular season finale at Pittsburgh on December 21.
 Despite being outgained in total yardage by a 515–171 margin, the Chiefs were able to notch a 24–19 victory as all of the team's points came via special teams on a blocked punt return, a field goal, a kickoff return and a blocked field goal return.
 With a 10–6 record the Chiefs earned an AFC Wild Card berth, winning a tiebreaker with Seattle.
-Kenney was injured in the fourth quarter of the Steelers contest, meaning Blackledge drew the starting assignment for the club's first playoff contest since 1971, a 35–15 loss at New York.
+Kenney was injured in the fourth quarter of the Steelers contest, meaning Blackledge drew the starting assignment for the club's first playoff contest since 1971, a 35–15 loss vs the New York Jets.

 Mackovic was fired after the season.